brendanconnolly/BlogPosts/CodeCooties-CSharp.md

 Lastly C# uses the semi colon *;* instead of newline as the line terminating character.

+With that out of the way lets walk through a C# file that has a sample integration test to get a feel for some key concepts.

 ### [References](https://msdn.microsoft.com/en-us/library/sf0df423.aspx)

-Using statements you see above are called references.
+Using statements you see below are called references.
 They basically serve as a declaration that the code in this file will be using functionality from the following external sources.

 ``` cs
 using ApprovalTests;